What Shapes Can You Cut In Glass?

 What Shapes Can You Cut In Glass

-This next slideshow uses the same shapes as above, but gives you information about how difficult each cut is.
+The slideshow below uses the same shapes as above, but gives you information about how difficult each cut is.

 I’ve colour-coded the shapes to help you.
 The red shapes are impossible.
-Or, should I say, some of them probably ARE possible if you are very experienced.
+Or, should I say, some of them probably ARE possible if you’re very experienced.
 But I wouldn’t recommend using them because they are likely to break during the making of the piece.

-Where you see the colour amber on the shapes, you will know that, if you are just starting to cut glass, that these cuts will be a little bit harder than a simple straight cut.
+Where you see the colour amber on the shapes, you will know that, if you are just learning stained glass cutting, that these cuts will be a little bit harder than a simple straight cut.

 So don’t get down-hearted if you can’t do it straight away, keep practicing and you’ll be fine.

 So now let’s put it all into practice!
 This final short slide show imagines that you are wanting to make a maple leaf sun catcher.
 How would you cut those tricky inside curves in between each leaf?

 If you don’t think this is possible, how would you best break the leaf down into ‘cuttable’ shapes?
 Let’s take a look: